andersbogsnes/ml_tooling/docs/dataset.rst

     >>> TitanicData("./data/raw")
     <TitanicData - FileDataset>

-When a Dataset is correctly defined, one can use supplementing methods defined in :class:`~ml_tooling.data.Dataset`
+When a Dataset is correctly defined, you can use all the methods defined in :class:`~ml_tooling.data.Dataset`